 “I think of her as a person with very few limits, whether that’s moving between poetry and prose, whether that’s moving between adult and young reader.”

 —Lisa Lucas, former Executive Director of the National Book Foundation

 Among her many accolades, Woodson served as the Young People’s Poet Laureate from 2015 to 2017, received the 2018 Astrid Lindgren Memorial Award, and was the National Ambassador for Young People’s Literature by the Library of Congress for 2018-2019.
 In 2020, she was awarded the Hans Christian Andersen Medal, the most prestigious international award recognizing authors and illustrators of children’s literature, and then later that year named a MacArthur “Genius Grant” fellow.

-A recipient of a 2023 Guggenheim Fellowship, Woodson is the founder to the Baldwin Center for the Arts in New York State, an artist residency program providing a safe and nurturing space for Artists of The Global Majority.
-She lives in Brooklyn with her family.
+A recipient of a 2023 Guggenheim Fellowship, Woodson is the founder of the Baldwin Center for the Arts in New York State, an artist residency program providing a safe and nurturing space for Artists of The Global Majority.
+She lives in Brooklyn with her family.here.